Patilmrashmi/Thread-Detector/README.md

 ## Expected Output

--Total Thread Count (Warp and Weft)
+- Total Thread Count (Warp and Weft)
--Processed Image with Detected Threads
+- Processed Image with Detected Threads
--Graphical Thread Projection Plots
+- Graphical Thread Projection Plots

 ## Output image
 ![Alt Text](imagethread.png)

--Displays the horizontally and vertically detected threads in the cloth.
+- Displays the horizontally and vertically detected threads in the cloth.

 ![Alt Text](image.png)

--Shows the final thread count.
+- Shows the final thread count.

 The final count is multiplied by 8, as the image is zoomed in by a factor of 8.

 ## Future Enhancements
--AI-based Thread Classification - Train a neural network for more robust fabric analysis -Mobile and IoT Integration - Develop a web/mobile app for remote monitoring
+- AI-based Thread Classification - Train a neural network for more robust fabric analysis
+- Mobile and IoT Integration - Develop a web/mobile app for remote monitoring